taigaio/taiga-back/README.rst

     python manage.py createinitialrevisions

-You have to load the sql sentences of the file ``sql/tags.sql`` and your database ust support PL/Python.
-You use an user with privileges in the database, 'greenmine' for example, to do this.
+You have to load the sql sentences of the file ``sql/tags.sql`` and your database must support PL/Python.
+You use a dbuser with privileges in the database, 'greenmine' for example, to do this.

 .. code-block:: console